-Children under five years of age are one of most vulnerable groups affected by malaria.
-There were an estimated 660 000 malaria deaths around the world in 2010, of which approximately 86% were in children under five years of age.
+Children under 5 years of age are one of most vulnerable groups affected by malaria.
+There were an estimated 446 000 malaria deaths around the world in 2015, of which an estimated 303 000 (70.6%) were in children under 5 years of age.

 In high transmission areas, partial immunity to the disease is acquired during childhood.
 In such settings, the majority of malarial disease, and particularly severe disease with rapid progression to death, occurs in young children without acquired immunity.
 Severe anaemia, hypoglycemia and cerebral malaria are features of severe malaria more commonly seen in children than in adults.

 WHO recommends the following package of interventions for the prevention and treatment of malaria in children:

 - in areas with highly seasonal transmission of the Sahel sub-region of Africa, seasonal malaria chemoprevention (SMC) for children aged between 3 and 59 months;

 - in areas of moderate-to-high transmission in sub-Saharan Africa, intermittent preventive therapy for infants (IPTi), except in areas where WHO recommends administration of SMC;

 - prompt diagnosis and effective treatment of malaria infections.

 - Read more on seasonal malaria chemoprevention (SMC)

 - Unlocking the potential of preventive therapies for malaria

 As with any patient, children with suspected malaria should have parasitological confirmation of diagnosis before treatment begins, provided that diagnosis does not significantly delay treatment.